kevinveiga/react-hooks-boilerplate/README.md

 />
 ```

--   Quando necessário executar uma função no onChange do campo, usar a propriedade "render" como no exemplo abaixo:
+-   Para executar uma função no onChange do campo, usar a propriedade "render" como no exemplo abaixo:

 ```jsx
 <Controller